"Do I really need a VPN when I travel?" — in 2026, the answer is almost certainly yes.

 A decade ago, a VPN was "nice to have."
 Today it is close to essential.
 Three reasons.

 1. More countries restrict the internet than ever.
 China, Russia, Iran, Turkey, Vietnam — in these countries, everyday services like Google, WhatsApp, Instagram, and messaging apps are blocked or unreliable.
+Understanding how VPN protocols work helps you pick the right settings for each destination.

 2. Public WiFi risks have not disappeared.
 Airport, hotel, and café WiFi is often unencrypted.
 HTTPS has made interception harder, but DNS manipulation and phishing site redirection remain real threats.
 For details, see "Is Public WiFi Really Dangerous?
 The 2026 Reality."